 What would you do with trimming stalks of aquatic plants after tank maintenance?
 Put for sale?
-Or giving it for free to fellow hobbyist?
-Or throw it away?
+Or giving them for free to fellow hobbyist?
+Or to throw them away?

-There is another option: planting it emersed. 😊
+There is another option: planting them emersed. 😊

-I would like to write down step-by-step planting Rotala 'bonsai' emersed for your reference.
+I would like to write down step-by-step guide for planting Rotala 'bonsai' emersed for your reference.
 This plant is beautiful underwater.
-Below are some of the photos taken from my tank before it was trimmed.
+Below are some of the photos taken from my tank before trimming.

 |Beautiful Rotala 'bonsai' in the tank (submersed condition)|

-What you need for planting emersed are quite simple.
-A jar, scissors and tweezers, soil (here I use AquaSoil) and of course the trimming plant stalks.
+What you need for planting emersed are: a jar, scissors and tweezers, soil (here I use AquaSoil) and plant stalks.

 |Water was added just above the soil level|